 By the evening, it’s time to eat a big buffet of food, followed by more dancing.
 Traditionally, before going to bed girls and young women pick seven different types flowers and lay them under their pillow and their future husband will appear in their dream.
 While couples attempt to procreate…

-I celebrated Midsummer Day with Daphne and a Dutch boy at an open air museum called Jamtli in Östersund.
+I celebrated Midsummer Day at an open air museum called Jamtli in Östersund.
 It cost us 70 SEK (EUR 8) each and it let us observe the local Swedish people in their traditional Midsummer clothing and participate in the activities.

 As soon as we entered Jamtli, we saw everyone wearing flower crowns – something that we wanted to wear to so we could look like the locals.
 We ran straight to the flower crown making table but were clueless on how to make one.
 Observe and ask a local how to make a flower crown – that’s how we made ours.
 It was a fun activity and also a little challenge as we wanted to make the perfect crown.
 If we wanted more flowers we could pick whatever flowers or greenery we found in Jamtli.
 Once we made our beautiful flower crowns we were ready to watch the Swedes in their traditional Midsummer outfits dancing to the live folk music.

 By mid afternoon, it was time to raise the Midsummer pole.
 A group of ordinary Swedish men from the crowd worked together to erect the pole.
 Then it was time to hold hands, sing and dance around the Midsummer pole.
-Daphne and I were even more clueless to this charade.
-We held each other´s hand and a stranger’s and looked at each other as were sandwiched in between Swedes that we had never met before.
-We were ready to dance around the pole of procreation.
+I was even more clueless to this charade.
+I held a stranger’s hand and was sandwiched in between Swedes that I had never met before.
+I was ready to dance around the pole of procreation.

-Not knowing any of the dances or songs, we tried to follow the local that was in front, behind or on the side of us but were always a few seconds too late!
+Not knowing any of the dances or songs, I tried to follow the local that was in front, behind or on the side of me but were always a few seconds too late!
 There were a few occasions where I almost tripped over someone.
 After half an hour of dancing it was time for photos and for the locals to mingle with each other.